ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 **MAKAYLA**
 _(frowning at the sreens)_

-> Asher, the camera feed isn't working.
+> Asher, the feed isn't working.

 _Asher leans over, squinting at the screen._

-_He taps a few buttons, but the screen remains black._
+_He scrolls through the tiny menu of the cheap digital camera, but the screen remains locked in the wrong shutter speed._

 **Makayla**

-> What is it?
+> Just turn the night vision on - we can fix it on computer

-_Mac watches Makayla - and off in the distance - he hears a little noise - that it seems like only he could hear - he looks out the window glances at the darkening sky, a hint of worry in his voice._
+_Mac watches Makayla - and off in the distance - he hears a little noise - that it seems like only he could hear - he looks out the at the darkening sky, a hint of worry in his voice._

 **Makayla**
 > Mac what is it?

-**Makayla**

-> What do you see?

 _Makayla looks torn, glancing between the malfunctioning equipment and her friends._

 **MAKAYLA**

-> But we haven't seen anything yet.
-We can't just give up.
+> But we haven't got the camera working yet.
+Haaaaaa - okay - I guess we have enough cameras - Asher go and record - make sure you are saving it as an mp4.

 **JOCYLEN**
 _(standing up)_

-> My mom's gonna freak if we're not back soon.
+> Makayla we ought to go back - its been more than 20 min

 **MAKAYLA**
 > Go then Jocylen - we are right in the backyard - tell them we're fine - but go if you need to - go go go go go.